 Having a sheltered early socialization period followed by intense exposure during the secondary fear period can lead to anything from minor discomfort to severe fearfulness depending on the dog.
 Lucky for you, it sounds like Gator is more of the former and just feels a bit uncomfortable around other dogs.
 Here are some tips to help him go from wallflower to social butterfly.

-Dog parks, daycares, and playdates with other rowdy puppies may be a bit too much for Gator.
+Dog parks, daycaresopens in a new tab, and playdates with other rowdy puppies may be a bit too much for Gator.
 Closed spaces with larger groups of dogs running around and playing can often be pretty overwhelming.
-Try enlisting some friends or family members with dogs to go on walks together, moving in the same direction and having the chance to be near each other without a lot of face-to-face encounters right away.
+To introduce a nervous dog to other dogs, try enlisting some friends or family members with dogs to go on walks together, moving in the same direction and having the chance to be near each other without a lot of face-to-face encounters right away.
 Allow both dogs to take their time and feel safe.
 They are seeing and smelling each other from a distance while roaming around together sniffing and exploring.

 After about 10 minutes of this, you can stop and see if they are interested in sniffing each other for a few seconds.
 Once they have given a sniff or two, walk-on for a bit longer, stopping occasionally to assess their comfort level and allow them to engage in prosocial behavior.
 They can then be encouraged to have a little outdoor off-leash play too.
 Building Gator’s social experience and exposure should accumulate into an overall sense of safety in the presence of dogs.